Giant sequoia, bigtree, Sierra-redwood (Watson 1993).

 Although the giant sequoia has primarily attracted attention due to its extremely large size, recent studies (Sillett et al. 2000) have revealed that trees, like mountains, tend to become structurally complex when they grow very large.
 A canopy exploration of what was then the second-largest tree, the Washington tree in Giant Forest, found that the tree's canopy included 46 secondary trunks, and that the main trunk was hollow: a 35 meter deep, 2-3 meter wide pit extended into the trunk below an entrance 58 m above the ground.
 Alas, the Washington tree died when a prescribed fire went awry in 2002; the burnt trunk fell a few years later, and now nothing remains but a giant charred stump.

-The lower photo at left shows a burnt stump in Sequoia National Park.
+The lower photo at right shows a burnt stump in Sequoia National Park.
 John Muir once visited it, and in a story he tells in "The Mountains of California" (Muir 1894, chapter 8), cut away the char (which extends to the center of the stump) and counted over 4,000 growth rings.
 You can still see the stump, and the places where he cut the char away to do his count.
 This is the only place I know where John Muir left physical evidence of his time in the Sierras.
-I'm afraid that Muir was in error, though; a later researcher determined that he had counted one series of rings twice, and the stump in fact has a record of about 3,000 years.
+Muir was in error, though; a later researcher determined that he had counted one series of rings twice, and the stump in fact has a record of about 3,000 years.

 Redwood, including both Sequoiadendron giganteum and Sequoia sempervirens, is the state tree of California (Watson 1993).